vedaRadev/sre-take-home-exercise-go/README.md

 check cycles so that we always print a report every 15 seconds instead of just whenever a check cycle ends (which takes an unknown amount of time), having this in place makes doing that a little easier.

+### Add debug and normal logging/printing, update arg parsing, debug logs are disabled by default
+##### Discovery
+N/A

+##### Why?
+The debug logging I added clutters the screen and makes finding information harder.
+I implemented a slightly smarter arg parser since the previous way I was doing it wasn't flexible enough to support multiple flags in a convenient manner.